 When we say health, many times, people think about physical health.
 But it’s not physical health.
 It’s also your mental health and state of mind.
 By becoming an entrepreneur, not only are you able to set your schedule, but you’re also able to improve your quality of health.

-When you have a 9-5 job, you don’t have much time in the day because many are either done commuting to work, sitting at work, or coming home.
+When you have a 9-5 job, you don’t have much time because many are either done commuting to work, sitting at work, or coming home.
 Then doing those chores, or whatever you have to do.
 Whether you have a family or kids to take care of, however, it gives you the ability to structure your day when you are boss.
 Some of us like to sit and get everything done in the morning.
 Others don’t like the mornings.
 They need more time to wake up.
 They like working at night.

 9. You have flexibility